Serogroup B Meningococcal vaccine (MenB) - What you need to know

 - Anyone whose spleen is damaged or has been removed, including people with sickle cell disease

-- Anyone taking a drug called eculizumab (also called Soliris®) or ravulizumab (also called Ultomiris®)
+- Anyone taking a type of drug called a "complement inhibitor," such as eculizumab (also called Soliris®) or ravulizumab (also called Ultomiris®)

 - Microbiologists who routinely work with isolates of N. meningitidis

-These vaccines may also be given to anyone 16 through 23 years old to provide short-term protection against most strains of serogroup B meningococcal disease; 16 through 18 years are the preferred ages for vaccination.
+These vaccines may also be given to anyone 16 through 23 years old to provide short-term protection against most strains of serogroup B meningococcal disease, based on discussions between the patient and health care provider.
+The preferred age for vaccination is 16 through 18 years.

 Talk with your health care provider.

-In some cases, your health care provider may decide to postpone meningococcal B vaccination to a future visit.
+In some cases, your health care provider may decide to postpone meningococcal B vaccination until a future visit.

 People with minor illnesses, such as a cold, may be vaccinated.
 People who are moderately or severely ill should usually wait until they recover before getting meningococcal B vaccine.